simondlevy/NengoCPP/README.md

 [Center for Theoretical Neuroscience](https://uwaterloo.ca/centre-for-theoretical-neuroscience/).
-My motivation for doing this is to call Nengo routines from the C++-based [Unreal Engine 4](https://www.unrealengine.com/en-US/what-is-unreal-engine-4) game-development platform; however the example provided here shows a general way to can make C++ programs run Python code directly, without communication over a socket, remote procedure calls, and the like.
+My motivation for doing this is to call Nengo routines from the C++-based [Unreal Engine 4](https://www.unrealengine.com/en-US/what-is-unreal-engine-4) game-development platform; however the example provided here shows a general way to make C++ programs run Python code directly, without communication over a socket, remote procedure calls, and the like.

 # Requirements